 Have you ever made your own hummus?
 It's ridiculously simple.
-And it's every bit as good as — no, better than — the fresh hummus that they sell in those little tubs at the grocery store.
+And it's every bit as good as -- no, better than -- the fresh hummus that they sell in those little tubs at the grocery store.

 - Puree everything together.
 Once cool, squeeze the roasted garlic paste into a food processor or blender along with a couple cans of drained chickpeas (AKA, garbanzo beans), a big dollop of tahini, extra-virgin olive oil, freshly-squeezed lemon juice, salt, and a dash of cayenne.
 Just enough reserved liquid from the canned chickpeas will need to be added until the hummus reaches a perfectly thick, creamy consistency.

 But truth be told, this self-confessed carb lover's favorite way to scoop up Roasted Garlic Hummus is with homemade pita wedges.
 They only take a few minutes to whip up (you can hop over to my Dreamy Dill Dip recipe to check out the easy directions) and boy are they yummy.

 One final point of debate and then I'll leave you to the recipe: to peel or not peel the chickpeas?

-I’m lazy I’m impatient I’m always short on time.
-And nobody has ever complained about the texture of my homemade hummus.
-I have a fairly high-powered food processor which purees it smooth enough to please our palates.
-However, if you are intent on achieving the silkiest, most luxurious of hummus textures, you may certainly peel your chickpeas before blending them.
-That’s right…every single one of them.
-Individually.
-It doesn’t actually take as long as it sounds and it’s pretty straightforward — just pinch each chickpea and the skin should pop and slip right off.
+It doesn't actually take as long as it sounds and it's pretty straightforward.
+Just pinch each chickpea and the skin should pop and slip right off.
 Discard the skins and proceed with the recipe as directed for amazingly smooth hummus.

 But again, if you don't mind a bit of texture, feel free to skip this step.
 I typically don't peel my chickpeas unless

-Either way, top off your finished hummus with a drizzle of good-quality extra-virgin olive oil.
+Either way, top off your finished Roasted Garlic Hummus with a drizzle of good-quality extra-virgin olive oil.
 For a bit more color and flavor, you may also sprinkle the dish with some smoked paprika and minced parsley.
 And that's it!